Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Coexistence of Supervoids and Superclusters in Cosmic Web

-If we consider part of the present universe, it contains a network of cosmic voids in which several superclusters and small and large galactic objects are merging with each other.
-It is certain that in the general view, the large scale of the universe is in the void-dominant state, and in the small but dense local scales, it includes super-clusters in the matter-dominant state.
-The coexistence and continuous integration of superclusters at small scales and supervoids at large scales increase the contribution of each of them to the structure of the universe, and the increase in the size of the cosmic void after merging them leads to an effective repulsive force on the galaxies situated on their shell\cite{Weygaert:2011, Yusofi:2022hgg}.
-Under such conditions, it can be assumed that the cosmic fluid at the large scale overview consists of merging and expanding large bubbles, and the universe is dominated over time by larger bubbles in the accelerating expansion phase.\\ In the proposed model, dense objects, including galaxies and their clusters and superclusters, are thought of as "drops" and the voids, and supervoids between them as "bubbles"\cite{Yusofi_2010}.
-In a two-phase inhomogeneous mixture of drops and bubbles, the bubbles also absorb other bubbles and disperse the droplets from the center to the periphery, while their own size becomes larger and less dense than before.Physical simulations of redshifts in terms of different displacements show that local scales become denser over time but the density of large scales decreases\cite{Weygaert:2011}.\\
+If we consider part of the present cosmos, it contains a network of cosmic voids in which several superclusters and small and large galactic objects are merging with each other.
+It is certain that in the global view, the large scale of the universe is in the void-dominant situation, but in the small over-dense regions, it includes clusters, filaments, and nodes of normal matter situated in the matter-dominant situation.
+The coexistence and continuous integration of superclusters and merging of supervoids increase the contribution of each of them to the structure of the universe, and the increase in the size of the cosmic void after merging them leads to an effective repulsive force on the galaxies situated on their shell \cite{Weygaert:2011, Yusofi:2022hgg}.
+Under such conditions, it can be assumed that the cosmic fluid at the large-scale overview consists of merging and expanding large voids, and the universe is dominated over time by larger cosmic voids and as a result, we can have an accelerating expansion universe.\\ In the proposed model, over-dense objects, including galaxies and their clusters and superclusters, are thought of as "drops" and the under-dense voids, and supervoids between them as "bubbles"\cite{Yusofi:2022hgg, Yusofi_2010}.
+In a two-phase inhomogeneous mixture of drops and bubbles, the bubbles also absorb other bubbles and disperse the droplets from the center to the boundary, while their size becomes larger than before.
+Physical simulations of redshifts in terms of different displacements show that local scales become denser over time but the density of large scales decreases\cite{Weygaert:2011}.\\